“You look tired”… Three words that you never want to hear, especially if you’ve just had a good night’s sleep.

 Yes, going under the knife may seem scary – particularly if you’ve never done it before.
 But there’s absolutely nothing to be afraid of.
 The blepharoplasty procedure is performed by our skilled plastic surgeon, Ricardo Tejero, who is fully-qualified and has many years’ experience in this field.

-You will either be put under local anaesthetic (with sedation) or general anaesthesia for the duration.
-So, you won’t feel any pain or discomfort.
+We will use local aesthetic to numb the area, so you won’t feel any pain or discomfort.
 And the procedure typically lasts for one hour or less.
 Tiny incisions will simply be made along the natural crease of the eyelid.
 Excess skin and tissue will be removed.
 And small sutures will be used to close the incision and aid the healing process.

 The recovery phase